cgq-qgc/pyhelp/README.md

 `conda install -c cgq-qgc pyhelp`

+When a new released version of PyHELP is made available on the [Anaconda cgq-qgc channel](https://anaconda.org/cgq-qgc/pyhelp), PyHELP can be updated by executing the following command in a terminal:

+`conda update -c cgq-qgc pyhelp`

 [![Anaconda-Server Badge](https://anaconda.org/cgq-qgc/pyhelp/badges/installer/pypi.svg)](https://pypi.org/project/pyhelp/)

 It is also possible to install PyHELP with [pip](https://pypi.org/project/pip/), but be aware that pip installations are for advanced users.